kuerbis/Term-Choose-p6/README.md

 1 - clears the screen before printing the choices (default)

-Setting clear-screen to 2 is no longer valid.
-See option [save-screen](#save-screen) instead.

 ### color

 If enabled, SRG ANSI escape sequences can be used to color the screen output.